-The Committee's charter requires approval of the Committee's recommendation about compensation for the chief executive officer by the full board of directors.
-To obtain approval, Ms. Carter reports on the Committee's recommendations, as well as other matters the Committee is addressing, at meetings of the board of directors.
+The committee's charter requires approval of the committee's recommendation about compensation for the chief executive officer by the full board of directors.
+To obtain approval, Ms. Carter reports on the committee's recommendations, as well as other matters the committee is addressing, at meetings of the board of directors.
 She generally reports when the board meets in executive session with only the non-employee directors present.
 Mr. Chandler excuses Mr. Ruelle when the board is discussing his compensation and at other times that Mr. Chandler considers appropriate so that board members are able to openly discuss officer compensation.
-A representative of our outside legal counsel for corporate governance matters attends some of these executive sessions.
-In connection with Ms. Carter's reports, the board of directors generally receives, or is provided access to, the same market information for compensation of executive officers that is received by the Committee.
+In connection with Ms. Carter's reports, the board of directors generally receives, or is provided access to, the same market information for compensation of executive officers that is received by the committee.

 Ms. Carter is the chairman of the committee.
-The other members of the committee are Mr. Hawley, Mr. Isaac, Ms. Lawrence and Mr. Morrissey.
+The other members of the committee are Mr. Hawley, Mr. Isaac and Ms. Lawrence.
 The board of directors has determined that each of the members of the committee meets the independence requirements of the rules of the NYSE, and each member of the committee is a "non-employee director" for purposes of the Exchange Act and an "outside director" for purposes of Section 162(m) of the Internal Revenue Code.
 Because of their diverse skills and experiences, we believe the committee members are well-qualified to serve on the committee.
-Ms. Carter serves on the compensation/succession committee of Archer-Daniels-Midland Company.
 Ms. Carter, Mr. Hawley, Mr. Isaac and Ms. Lawrence have extensive experience with executive compensation matters as a result of their past and current employment as senior executives of substantial businesses.
-Mr. Morrissey serves on the compensation committees of Waddell & Reed Financial, Inc. and Ferrellgas Partners, LP and has extensive experience with accounting and tax issues related to executive compensation as a result of his prior work as a partner of Ernst & Young LLP.
 More detailed information regarding the committee's processes and procedures is provided under "Compensation Discussion and Analysis" below.